ameer/telegram-for-wordpress/readme.txt

 Tags: telegram,notifications,email,admin,plugin,channel
 Requires at least: 3.5
 Tested up to: 4.4
-Stable tag: 1.5
+Stable tag: 1.5.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

-This plugin based on Notifcaster service by Ameer Mousavi and allows WordPress site to send notifications to telegram.
+This plugin based on Notifcaster service by Ameer Mousavi and allows WordPress site to send notifications to Telegram.
+You can also send your posts/products to Telegram Channel.

 == Description ==
 Hi,